The Unexpected Trend Of New York Fashion Week Is Cheetos

 New York Fashion Week is an iconic event that takes place twice a year, during February and September.
 This year, New York Fashion Week will have a surprising highlight, a runway show presented by none other than the snack brand Cheetos.
 The runway show is the very first of its kind and will be called the Cheetos House of Flamin’ Haute and will take place on September 5.

-The event will feature orange, Cheetos inspired jewelry, clothing, makeup and even nail art.
-Most of the looks that will be on display will have been created by fans on social media who shared photos of their own ensembles and fashion creations.
+The event will feature orange, Cheetos-inspired jewelry, clothing, makeup and even nail art.
+Most of the looks that will be on display will have been created by fans on social media, who shared photos of their own ensembles and fashion creations.
 The looks will then be put together by professionals for the show, according to Today.

-Ami Goodheart herself will be contributing to this bizarre but unarguably intriguing runway show.
+Ami Goodheart herself will be contributing to this bizarre, but unarguably intriguing runway show.
 Goodheart is a famous fashion designer who has put together ensembles for big name celebrities such as Lady Gaga and Ciara.
-Goodheart is going to put together a very special, one of a kind ensemble just for this event.
+Goodheart is going to put together a very special, one-of-a-kind ensemble just for this event.
 The piece will be a focal point of the show.

 While an invitation is necessary to attend the actual show, fans can still enjoy a free style bar on September 6 and September 7 that is open to the public.
 Attendees can take home a variety of funky accessories inspired by the crunchy, cheesy snack.
 This includes Cheetos hair bands and even orange makeup products.
 Those that really love the snack can even have their eye makeup done with bold orange eye shadow and eyeliner.